Portugal Golden Visa with Bitcoin Ecosystem Investment: 2025

 How Unbound Fund Works

-Palombo describes his firm as the first Web3 Golden Visa Fund to offer a path to a second residence by investing in cryptocurrency.
+Palombo describes his firm as the first fund to offer a path to a second residence by supporting companies in the Bitcoin ecosystem.

-Unbound Fund has reportedly attracted at least 110 investors seeking to apply, but it’s worth noting that investments can be made with Unbound Fund regardless of the golden visa program.
+According to the CEO, Unbound Fund has drawn interest from at least 110 investors keen to explore its potential, but it’s worth noting that investments can be made with Unbound Fund regardless of the golden visa program.

 To be eligible for Portuguese residence, you must invest a minimum of €500,000 and commit to maintaining your investment for at least five years – a stipulation that might discourage some investors who prefer to time the market to take advantage of Bitcoin’s inevitable volatility.

-For its part, Unbound Fund says it acquires exposure to Bitcoin through ETFs consistently instead of attempting to time the market, pointing out that Bitcoin has outperformed every other asset class in eight of the last 11 years.
+For its part, Unbound Fund says it invests in companies aligned with the Bitcoin ecosystem, indirectly generating exposure to BTC through ETFs.
+They point out that Bitcoin has outperformed every other asset class in eight of the last eleven years.

 Nevertheless, as any cryptocurrency investor will tell you, you should only enter this market if you have a large appetite for risk.